roytang/blog/content/quotes/tic.md

 ### 292

-<hunter> so im playing this rpg right
+&lt;hunter&gt; so im playing this rpg right

-<hunter> and i had to give a first name and a last name
+&lt;hunter&gt; and i had to give a first name and a last name

-<hunter> I always use "Guy" as a first name sa rpgs
+&lt;hunter&gt; I always use &quot;Guy&quot; as a first name sa rpgs

-<hunter> tapos wala akong maisip na last name so I put "Hunter"
+&lt;hunter&gt; tapos wala akong maisip na last name so I put &quot;Hunter&quot;

-<hunter> i'm already 40 hours in before ko napansin na Guy Hunter didnt sound good
+&lt;hunter&gt; i'm already 40 hours in before ko napansin na Guy Hunter didnt sound good

 ---

 ### 293

-<hunter> considering how mission-critical winona is, it needs to be more stable
+&lt;hunter&gt; considering how mission-critical winona is, it needs to be more stable

-<hunter> like it should have horses
+&lt;hunter&gt; like it should have horses

 ---

 ### 294

-<hunter> that thing with the singles-baiting is one of the things i dislike about weddings
+&lt;hunter&gt; that thing with the singles-baiting is one of the things i dislike about weddings

-<hunter> that and the beheadings
+&lt;hunter&gt; that and the beheadings

-<hunter> i mean, it's fine if people volunteer for it
+&lt;hunter&gt; i mean, it's fine if people volunteer for it

-<hunter> but it's annoying when napipilitan mga tao
+&lt;hunter&gt; but it's annoying when napipilitan mga tao

 ---